Call Mon-Sun:

 Find Recovery from Alcohol Use Disorder in Sedona

 You are invited to call our informed and friendly admissions staff at the number on this page for more detailed information on the various treatment protocols available to our program participants.
-You can view our treatment options in detail on our drug and alcohol recovery services overview page.
-We are fully licensed and accept private insurance.
+We are fully licensed and accept most private insurance.

 Sources: